IV estimation of causal hazard ratio: Acknowledgements

-Wang and Tchetgen Tchetgen were supported by the National Institutes of Health.
+Wang was supported by the Natural Sciences and Engineering Research Council of Canada.
+Tchetgen Tchetgen was supported by the National Institutes of Health.
 Wang is also affiliated with the Department of Computer and Mathematical Sciences, University of Toronto Scarborough.
 Vansteelandt is also affiliated with the Department of Medical Statistics at the London School of Hygiene and Tropical Medicine, UK.